mainguyhugo/website/index.markdown

 Updates January 2025: Completed qualifying exams!

+Updates July 2024: The paper Equitable Congestion Pricing under the Markovian Traffic Model: An Application to Bogotá was presented at the ACM Conference on Economics and Computation (EC'24)!

 Updates September 2023: Started PhD in the Operations Management/Management Science in the Smith School of Business at the University of Maryland!

 ---